-Accenture UK currently assesses our overall risk profile in relation to Accenture suppliers4 by reference to a number of factors, including the geographic location of the Accenture supplier and the industry in which they operate.
+Accenture UK currently assesses our overall risk profile in relation to Accenture suppliers by referencing several factors, including the geographic location of the Accenture supplier and the industry in which they operate.

-Accenture UK has a multi-million pound supply chain and buys goods and services every year from approximately 1,800 Accenture suppliers: about 95% of this spend is with companies that have a presence in the United Kingdom, about 5% of this spend is with companies based elsewhere in the European Union and Switzerland or in North America, and less than 1% of our spend is spread with companies in 33 countries around the world.

-The top three categories of Accenture UK's procurement spend (accounting for more than 75% of our UK spend) comprise:
+Accenture UK has a multi-million pound supply chain and buys goods and services every year from approximately 1,850 Accenture suppliers: about 95% of this spend is with companies that have a presence in the United Kingdom, about 5% of this spend is with companies based elsewhere in the European Union and Switzerland or in North America, and less than 1% of our spend is with companies in 30countries around the world.
+The top three categories of Accenture UK's procurement spend (accounting for more than 70% of our UK spend) comprise: